autistic-symposium/amm-arb-toolkit-py/README.md

 <br>

-Here is an sample of the results of this algorithm running for 100 minutes:
+Here is an sample of the results of this algorithm running for 100 minutes for trading 100 `WETH`:

 ```
 {'info': 'BUY for $3497.72 at SHEBASWAP and SELL for $3477.39 at SUSHISWAP', 'arbitrage': '20.33'}